 Moreover, mandelic acid is considered to be very mild.
 It is more tolerable than other AHAs because its molecules are quite large.
 Therefore it passes through the skin slowly.
 This ensures less irritation and is an advantage for sensitive skin.

 Mandelic acid is also well-tolerated in high doses (10%).
 Glycolic acid, for example, can sometimes cause redness and burns.

 Mandelic acid is an alpha-hydroxy acid.
 It belongs to a group of chemical exfoliants.
 And it is a very popular active skincare ingredient.
 Mandelic acid is obtained from bitter almonds.

 Mandelic acid is a chemical exfoliant and it lifts off dead skin cells and makes the skin more even.
 It also has antibacterial properties and fights acne and hyperpigmentation.
 Mandelic acid is a real power ingredient.

-Mandelic acid is the most gentle of the other AHAs.
-Yet, it is still very effective.
+Mandelic acid is the most gentle AHA.
+Yet, it is still effective.
 It is suitable for sensitive skin types as well as all others.
-However, we recommend consulting a dermatologist or making a patch test prior to using it.